eriktorsner/wp-bootstrap/README.md

 ###Section: wpbootstrap

-A list of content that can be serialized to disk using the wp-export method and later unserialized back into a WordPress install using the wp-import method.
+An associative array of content that can be serialized to disk using the wp-export method and later unserialized back into a WordPress install using the wp-import method.

+**posts** contains zero or more keys with an associated array.
+The key specifies a post_type (page, post etc) and the array contains post_name for each post to include.
+The export process also includes any media (images) that are attached to the specific post.

+**menus** contains zero or more keys with an associated array.
+The key represents the menu name (as defined in WordPress admin) and the array should contain each *location* that the menu appears in.
+The location identifiers are unique for each theme.